Commodities remain undervalued

 As of 1 July 2022

 This information should not be deemed to be a recommendation of any specific commodity, company or security.
 This chart includes forward-looking information, and we caution you that such information is inherently less reliable.
 Actual performance will vary due to a variety of factors, including general economic conditions.
 Any projections have been prepared and are set out for illustrative purposes only, and do not constitute a forecast.
 Any projections or opinions are current as of the date hereof only.
 The statistical information provided herein has been supplied for “informational purposes” only and is not intended to be and does not constitute investment advice.
 Neither RCF nor any independent third party has independently audited or verified this information.
 Past performance is not indicative of future results.
 RCF disclaims any and all liability relating to such information, and no representation or warranty is made, expressed or implied, as to the accuracy or completeness of the information provided in this presentation.

-All information in this insight is as of January 30, 2021, unless otherwise noted, and is based on information available at a certain point in time.
+All information in this insight is as of June 14, 2022, unless otherwise noted, and is based on information available at a certain point in time.
 All information should be assumed as subject to change; updated information will not be provided.